williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/set-up-auth-server.md

       This value is used as the default [audience](https://tools.ietf.org/html/rfc7519#section-4.1.3) for Access Tokens.
     * **Description**

-When complete, your Authorization Server's **Settings** tab displays the information that you provided and allows you to edit it.
+When complete, your Authorization Server&#8217;s **Settings** tab displays the information that you provided and allows you to edit it.
 {% img auth_server2.png alt:"Add Authorization Server" width:"640px" %}

 ### Create Access Policies